Usain Bolt: Rise to prominence

 Bolt turned his main focus to the 200 m and equalled Roy Martin's world junior record of 20.13 s at the Pan-American Junior Championships.
 This performance attracted interest from the press, and his times in the 200 m and 400 m led to him being touted as a possible successor to Johnson.
 Indeed, at sixteen years old, Bolt had reached times that Johnson did not register until he was twenty, and Bolt's 200 m time was superior to Maurice Greene's season's best that year.

 Bolt was growing more popular in his homeland.
 Howard Hamilton, who was given the task of Public Defender by the government, urged the JAAA to nurture him and prevent burnout, calling Bolt "the most phenomenal sprinter ever produced by this island".
 His popularity and the attractions of the capital city were beginning to be a burden to the young sprinter.
 Bolt was increasingly unfocused on his athletic career and preferred to eat fast food, play basketball, and party in Kingston's club scene.
 In the absence of a disciplined lifestyle, he became ever-more reliant on his natural ability to beat his competitors on the track.

 As the reigning 200 m champion at both the World Youth and World Junior championships, Bolt hoped to take a clean sweep of the world 200 m championships in the Senior World Championships in Paris.
 He beat all comers at the 200 m in the World Championship trials.
 Bolt was pragmatic about his chances and noted that, even if he did not make the final, he would consider setting a personal best a success.
-However, he suffered a bout of conjunctivitis before the event, and it ruined his training schedule.
+However, he suffered a bout of conjunctivitis before the event, and it disrupted his training schedule.
 Realising that he would not be in peak condition, the JAAA refused to let him participate in the finals, on the grounds that he was too young and inexperienced.
 Bolt was dismayed at missing out on the opportunity, but focused on getting himself in shape to gain a place on the Jamaican Olympic team instead.
 Even though he missed the World Championships, Bolt was awarded the IAAF Rising Star Award for the 2003 season on the strength of his junior record-equalling run.